#MeToo Cuba: will the movement spread to the island? | DW | 27.06.2019

 The Goddess's case highlights the problem of gender violence in Cuba, Torres Santana said, "which in the recent years has been starting to come to light as a problem, one that is backed up by data and recognized by the state," she added.

-The newly approved Cuban Constitution has introduced language to such effect, citing that he state "recognizes the need for and the involvement of the state with the fight against gender violence."
+The newly approved Cuban Constitution has introduced language to such effect, citing that the state "recognizes the need for and the involvement of the state with the fight against gender violence."

 In Cuba's most recent National Survey on Gender Equality in 2016, some 26.7% of women aged 15 to 74 had been the victim of "some form of violence in a romantic relationship in the last 12 months."